 - will rust continue to eat metal

-- apple cider removing rust
+- apple cider or white vinegar for rust

 - Remove Rust from Tools with Vinegar